 The Samaritan Befrienders Hong Kong established its Fixed Line Emotional Support Service in 1960, which is the first service of the organisation to provide suicide prevention service through answering calls of help seekers.
 Later, in 1995 the Hotline Centre was officially established with the support from the Hong Kong Housing Authority by providing a venue in Choi Hung Estate.
 The Centre services include our 24-Hour Emotional Support Hotline, Volunteer Recruitment & Training, as well as Community Seminars and Activity.

 24-Hour Emotional Support Hotline

-The 24-Hour Emotional Support Hotline is developed from the Life Hotline, which was first established by a group if passionate volunteers in 1960, The service is provided to those who are hopeless, distressed or having suicide intention.
+The 24-Hour Emotional Support Hotline is developed from the Life Hotline, which was first established by a group of passionate volunteers in 1960, The service is provided to those who are hopeless, distressed or having suicide intention.
 Our volunteers are willing to listen, care, and walk with the help-seekers to face their problems and finally their emotional distress can be released.
 By doing so, they can regain their hope for the future and the confidence in facing the challenges ahead.

 Letters and E-mails for Help